 Shrub Live Oak (Quercus turbinella)

-Oak thicket in canyon.
+Oak thicket (dark green trees in canyon)

 General: Shrub Live Oak (Quercus turbinella) is a medium-sized, many branched subtree with acorns and small, stiff leaves with pointed lobes and sharp spines on the tip of each lobe.
 Compare with the leaves of Gambel Oak (Quercus gambelii).